viewstools/docs/README.md

 text Hello Views!
 ```

 There are no divs, classes or ids.
-We use blocks to compose interfaces.
+We use styled blocks to compose interfaces.
 Blocks make the composition easy to understand even for non-technical professionals.

 Views lets you build web, iOS, Android and Desktop applications from the same codebase by